Management Respect for Human Rights

 In the Group’s employment selection, we have set a basic policy to respect basic human rights and to conduct selection fairly based on experience, ability, aptitude, and interest, without regard to nationality, place of birth, gender, sexual orientation, gender identity, family situation, beliefs or other factors that are unrelated to the applicant’s aptitude or ability.

-In the selection process, we conduct fair employment screening based on the applicant's aptitude and ability and do not ask inappropriate questions that may violate one’s human rights.
-Furthermore, one is not required to indicate gender on the job application form for new graduates or the internship application form for students.
+In the selection process, we conduct fair employment screening based on the applicant’s aptitude and ability and do not ask inappropriate questions that may violate one’s human rights.
+Furthermore, one is not required to indicate gender on the job application form for new graduates, the internship application form for students, or the registration forms for career recruitment.